Certificate in Translation and Interpreting

 The Spanish Translation Certificate Program is offered at the undergraduate level to Rutgers students as well as to members of the community who are granted admission to Rutgers University and meet the entrance requirements to the certificate program.
 For more information on entrance requirements as a non-Rutgers students, please click here.

+For full-time students, the certificate can be completed in one year.
 Students who are non-matriculated must apply for admission to the program and to Rutgers University prior to taking courses.
-Please click here for more information about admission for non-matriculated students
+Please click here for more information about admission for non-matriculated students.

 For matriculated students, you must complete the required prerequisites prior to starting the certificate.
-Upon completion of the certificate you will need to submit the Certificate Verification form to Prof. Miguel Jimenez to confirm your certificate in the Translation and Interpreting program.
+Upon completion of the certificate you will need to submit the Certificate Verification form to Prof. Miguel Jimenez or Prof. Ramírez Polo to confirm your certificate in the Translation and Interpreting program.
 Please click here to download the verification form.

 It is important to recognize that the Certificate in Spanish-English Translation and Interpreting does NOT indicate that a student is a certified translator or interpreter.
 The certificate provides a strong foundation in translation and interpreting which can enhance further specialization in those areas.